Stack-Minds/Photo-Sharing-Application/README.md

 - Sai Pallavi Vangala
 - Supraj Bejugam

-# Please extract the files in Project6 - Copy in case if the code in the main branch is showing any errors.
+## Please extract the files in "Project6 - Copy.zip" in case if the code in the main branch is showing any errors.